Wei Yan: Character analysis

-A similar, but somewhat different and more detailed account exists in the historical text Weilüe work by later Wei dynasty historian named Yu Huan stated that Zhuge Liang told Wei Yan to setting up defense, although he also gave further instruction to "not return here".
-Wei Yan kept this order for himself and did not share with others, thus prompting Wei Yan's rival, Yang Yi, to spread false rumours that Wei Yan has intended to defect to the enemy, which led the incited Shu soldiers to attack Wei Yan and killing him.
-However, Pei Songzhi, who added the Weilüe account to Wei Yan's biography and annotated the Sanguozhi, doubted the Weilüe account as he remarked:
+A similar, but somewhat different and more detailed, account exists in the historical text Weilüe by Yu Huan.
+It stated that Zhuge Liang told Wei Yan to set up defences, although he also gave further instruction to "not return here".
+Wei Yan kept this order to himself and did not share it with others, thus prompting Wei Yan's rival, Yang Yi, to spread false rumours that Wei Yan intended to defect to the enemy, causing Shu forces to turn against Wei Yan and result in his downfall.
+Pei Songzhi, who added the Weilüe account to Wei Yan's biography and annotated the Sanguozhi, cast doubts on the Weilüe account: